hessammehr/hessammehr.github.io/index.md

 ![](rings.png)

-I am passionate about technologies that amplifying our physical and mental capacity to do science.
+I am passionate about technologies that amplify our physical and mental capacity to do science.

 ### Code
 - [coalescence] Demonstration of peak coalescence in NMR [live demo][coalescence live] (TypeScript)